Ostrava-Jih: History

 Hrabůvka and Zábřeh were originally separate municipalities and both were incorporated into Ostrava in 1924.
 On 21 March 1936, an airport was established in Hrabůvka.
 In 1946, the airport operated flights to Prague, Zlín, Olomouc, Brno and Piešťany, with Košice added in 1951.
 In 1957, a Soviet delegation led by Nikita Khrushchev landed on the airport.
 After the opening of a new airport in Mošnov in 1959, the Hrabůvka airport was closed.
 The area of the airport was later built up with residential buildings, and the airport hangar is nowadays used as a commercial property.

 Výškovice was originally an agricultural village located outside the borders of Ostrava, and in 1941, they merged with Ostrava.
 In 1954, it regained its independency, but rejoined Ostrava in 1966, when a housing estate development began in that area in the 1960s.
 The new estate was built during the 1970s and 1980s.

-Dubina was developed as a housing estate during the 1980s and 1990s, alongside with Bělský Les.
+Dubina was developed as a housing estate during the 1980s and 1990s, along with Bělský Les.
 In both parts, the residential buildings consist primarily of panel apartment blocks.
 On 22 February 1988, the two city parts were connected to the city tram network.

 In 1986, a new indoor arena was opened in Ostrava-Jih, serving as the home venue for the ice hockey club HC Vítkovice Ridera.
 In 2016, the arena was renamed to Ostravar Aréna.

 On 24 November 1990, the city parts were merged into a single administrative unit, forming the Ostrava-Jih borough, which became one of the 23 self-governing boroughs of Ostrava.

 In 2001, a shopping center Avion Shopping Park Ostrava was opened in Zábřeh.
 In 2008, it was the largest shopping center in the Moravian-Silesian Region and the second largest in the Czech Republic.

 Since 2002, the borough has organized an annual summer festival Slavnosti Jihu, featuring artists like Anna K, No Name, Michal David and Xindl X.

+Demographics

+As of the 2021 census, the population of Ostrava-Jih is 96,871, of whom 48.4% are male and 51.6% are female, compared to the nationwide average of 49.3% and 50.7% respectively.
+People under 15 years old make up 14.1% of the population, and people over 65 years old make up 20.2%, compared to the nationwide average of 16.1% and 20.4% respectively.